nodejs/TSC/GitHub-Org-Management-Policy.md

 To remove any current member from the GitHub organization, an issue must be opened in the nodejs/admin repository.
 If, after 72 hours, there are no objections from any TSC or Community Committee members, removal becomes automatic.
-If there are objections, then a simple majority vote of each of the Technical Steering and Community Committees in *favor* of removal is required.
+If there are objections, then simple majority votes of each of the Technical Steering and Community Committees in favor of removal are required.

 Banning an individual who is not currently a member of the GitHub organization may occur at any time subject to the policies outlined in the Moderation